-We’ve hand-picked some of the very best children’s books about kindness and giving back and wanted to share some of our favorite titles with you.
+We’ve hand-picked some of the very best children’s books about kindness and giving back, and we wanted to share some of our favorite titles with you.
 These perfect picks to read or gift are guaranteed to both inspire children with a love of reading and a desire to make the world a better place.
 Please join in on these reading adventures that teach kids about kindness, inclusion, empathy, generosity and much more.

 These wonderful books appear in no particular order.
 Happy reading!
 Enjoy!